infretis/infretis/examples/gromacs/puckering/README.md

 After observing a reactive path, we are in a position to start the main simulation.
 Open the `restart.toml` file and change the number of `workers` to 4 and the number of `steps` to 1000.
 Fire off the simulation by invoking `infretis` with the `restart.toml` file.
 This will take some time.
 While you wait, you can work with the following question.
 ## Questions
-* **11:** Why are the interface positions we found a good starting point for a path simulation?
+* **11:** Why can we assume that the interface positions we found are a descent starting point for a path simulation?
 (Hint: Read the starting sentence in this section again)